oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **artifact**: sequence of bytes addressable via a URI.  _Examples_: A physical file in a file system such as a source file, an object file, a configuration file or a data file; a specific version of a file in a version control system; a database table accessed via an HTTP request; an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.

-**converter**: CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format

 **CSAF asset matching system**: program that connects to or is asset database and is able to manage CSAF documents as required by CSAF management system as well as matching them to assets of the asset database.

 **CSAF consumer**: program that reads and interprets a CSAF document

 **CSAF content management system**: program that is able to create, review and manage CSAF documents and is able to preview their details as required by CSAF viewer.

+**CSAF converter**: CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format

+**CSAF direct producer**: analysis tool which acts as a CSAF producer

 **CSAF document**: security advisory text document in the format defined by this document.